Giallo Queens: Giallo Queens

 The 1976 April concert at Liverpool was operated under the name Giallo Queens.
 As a tribute to Lee, the musicians wore sad masks.
 Only their new singer, Clara Wisp, showed her face.
 The public reaction was immediate and sent the Giallo Queens into the attention of the media.
 Under the management of Tragedy Records the band developed a dark, mysterious aspect and released an album at the end of the year called Beyond A Laudanum Rainbow (1976).
 Several songs referred directly to Lee's disappearance, such as "Crashin' Planes".

 Scenography

 Giallo Queens mixed planned, complex scenes involving strong emotions, esoteric lyrics and esthetic choreographies with moments of improvisation.

 Masks

 Previously to Candid's accident, the musicians of the Giallos were sometimes wearing outrageous make up, but since the 1976 April concert of Giallo Queens they have been wearing masks concealing their identity.
 Some of their songs actually play with this.
 The 1982 album Behind Their Human Masks is full of such references.
 Their actual identities are unknown.
 This unusual situation is similar to the Residents, a band from the same era.

+Visual parallels and renewed interest

+Since 2023, fans have pointed out visual parallels between Giallo Queens and the aesthetics of the Swedish band Ghost (band).
+Elements such as metallic masks, high hats, ritualistic stage presence and esoteric imagery have fueled online comparisons.